28 Weeks Pregnant: Baby is as big as an eggplant!

 • Switch over to your maternity wardrobe.

-• Have a think about your birth plan, like having a doula.
+• Think of your birth plan, like having a doula.

 • Get informed at a birth class.